 - Whisk all salad dressing ingredients together in a measuring cup or small bowl.
 Set aside.

 - Heat 1 TBSP oil in a medium skillet over low-medium heat.
 Toss walnuts in skillet with garlic and salt until very aromatic and the walnuts begin to take on a slightly darker color.
 Keep an eye on these — if you don’t keep them moving around the pan, they might burn!

 - Remove the toasted walnuts from the pan onto a paper towel.
 When cool enough to touch, taste one and add more garlic salt as needed.

 - Chop whole head of romaine in thin approximately 1″ strips from top to bottom.
 Make your strips thinner as you get closer to the pale white stem — that part of the leaf is more bitter than the top.
 Rinse, along with carrots, in a salad spinner, and spin thoroughly to dry.

-- Right before serving, toss lettuce, carrots, and walnuts together in a salad bowl.
+- Right before serving, toss lettuce and carrots together in a salad bowl.
 Whisk the dressing again.
 Pour over the salad and toss until the dressing evenly coats the lettuce leaves.
+Garnish with walnuts.